bill-z-bawb/SignalRGB-Deck/README.md

 ## Available SignalRGB Actions

-At the time of this writing, the SignalRGB-Deck Plugin caontains a single action for mapping Effects and several others for launching SignalRGB Views.
+At the time of this writing, the SignalRGB-Deck Plugin contains a single action for mapping Effects and several others for launching SignalRGB Views.

 ![](./SignalRgbDeckPlugin/Images/ReadMeResources/actions-list-effect.png)